ivan-guerra/programmador.com/content/posts/2024/caesar-cipher.md

 knowledge of the expected distribution of alphabet characters.
 Regardless of its utility, the Caesar Cipher remains a fun algorithm to explore.

-The complete project source with build instructions, usage, etc. is available on GitHub under [caesar_cipher][10].
+The complete project source is available on GitHub under [caesar_cipher][10].
+Note, this project has since been rewritten in Rust.
+The Rust version of the project includes more testing but is otherwise a straight port of the C++.

 [1]: https://en.wikipedia.org/wiki/Caesar_cipher#
 [2]: https://en.wikipedia.org/wiki/Symmetric-key_algorithm